xonq/tutorials/funannotate.md

 <br /><br />

 #### Accessing Funannotate software
 Whenever you want to use Funannotate run the following.
 Only use the environment to run Funannotate commands.
 To deactivate press CTRL + D or run `exit`.
+To submit an OSC job you will have to create a `.sh` to run within the container.
+See 2.
+Gene Prediction.

 ##### - activate singularity container and setup environment
 ```